 Education and Schools in Delhi

-Delhi and NCR schools are known to be some of the best in the country, so expats may find that the more popular institutions are flooded with applicants, and that admission is, therefore, difficult.
+Delhi and NCR schools are known to be some of the best in the country, so expats may find that the more popular institutions are flooded with applicants and that admission is difficult.

 Delhi is one of India's most prominent education hubs, and its private schools have a track record of producing great talent.
-One major advantage of living in Delhi is that private schools with Indian students are often taught in English.
+One key advantage of private schools in Delhi is that the language of instruction is primarily English.

-The disadvantages to Indian private schools are the limited number of available seats and the tedious admission process.
-For most parents, trying to get a seat into a prominent Indian school is a huge struggle, as typically, there will be far more applicants than available seats.
-Expat parents should also be aware that courses can be rigorous in Indian schools, and expat students are sometimes not as accustomed as Indian children to dealing with the relentless pressure to succeed.
+The disadvantages of Indian private schools are the limited number of available seats and the tedious admission process.
+For most parents, trying to get accepted into a prominent Indian school is a huge struggle, as typically, there will be far more applicants than available seats.
+Expat parents should also be aware that courses can be rigorous in Indian schools, and expat students are sometimes not as accustomed as Indian children to dealing with the pressure to succeed.

 One of the most pronounced advantages of international schools in New Delhi is that they maintain an expat's respective home country's teaching language and curriculum.
 This provides students who are geographically mobile with seamless continuity in their studies.